ghc/ghc/docs/users_guide/glasgow_exts.rst

       instance Monad (State [tok] (Failure m)) => Monad (Parser tok m)

-Notice that, since ``Monad`` is a constructor class, the instance is a *partial application* of the new type, not the entire left hand side.
+Notice that, since ``Monad`` is a constructor class, the instance is a *partial application* of the newtype, not the entire left hand side.
 We can imagine that the type declaration is "eta-converted" to generate the context of the instance declaration.